ShprAlex/fireworks-loadtest/README.md

 Time  4.98s, Request count  300, Avg resp time  1.184s, Max  2.330s, Success 100%, Error   0%, Timeout   0%
 ```

-The sript runs a series of threads in parallel and waits for all the requests to finish, then prints the statistics.
+The script runs a series of threads in parallel and waits for all the requests to finish, then prints the statistics.

 ### Output - Performance over time
 * Time: 1 second window over which the requests occurred.
-* Request count: How many requests were made during the winow, can vary slightly for high request rates.
+* Request count: How many requests were made during the window, can vary slightly for high request rates.
 * Avg resp time: The average time it took requests started during this time window to respond.
 * Max: The maximum time it took for a request during this time window to respond.
 * Success: 200 HTTP response statuses (also 100 and 300 statuses)